 Tips On Accommodation

-If you are from outside the city, consider these options:
+If you are new to the city, consider these options:

-- Find a place in Andheri, Versova, or Juhu so that your travel is sorted
+- Find a place in Andheri, Bandra, Malad, or Juhu so that your travel is sorted

 - Book at least a week before to avoid rush and inflated prices

-If you live just outside Mumbai (like Navi Mumbai or Kalyan or Virar), you may also consider getting the above-mentioned accommodation for the duration of the fest.
+If you live just outside Mumbai (like Navi Mumbai or Kalyan or Virar), you may also consider getting accommodation in Mumbai for the duration of the fest.

-I live in Navi Mumbai and I usually use local trains and my feet to get to the venues.
-When you sometimes forget to remove the badge and people stare at you as you cross a sidewalk, it gives you a bit of joy.
-But don’t spend too time much in that joy because you need to get to the venue before the queue line breaks the wall.
+I live in Navi Mumbai and I usually use local trains and rickshaws to get to the venues.
+When you sometimes forget to remove the festival badge and people stare at you as you cross a sidewalk, it gives you a bit of joy.
+But don’t spend too much time in that joy because you need to get to the venue before the queue line breaks the wall.
+Trust me, queues in MAMI are usually serpentine.

 For Outstation Folks